rackerlabs/devsite/source/_posts/2014-07-02-spinning-up-your-first-instance-on-rackspace-private-cloud.markdown

 <!-- more -->

 In the webinar, I was working from a virtual Rackspace Private Cloud environment running on my workstation.
-That environment was created using [these all-in-one Vagrantfiles](http://thornelabs.net/2013/12/17/deploy-rackspace-private-cloud-entirely-within-a-vagrantfile-on-virtualbox-or-vmware-fusion.html).
-The entirely of this post will assume you are using those all-in-one Vagrantfiles as well.
+That environment was created using these [multi-node Vagrantfiles](http://thornelabs.net/2013/12/17/deploy-rackspace-private-cloud-entirely-within-a-vagrantfile-on-virtualbox-or-vmware-fusion.html).
+The entirely of this post will assume you are using those multi-node Vagrantfiles as well.
 It is worth mentioning that most of the commands below will work just as well on other OpenStack environments.
 The main difference between other evironments will be the networking layout and configuration.

 Log into the OpenStack Controller Node
 --------------------------------------